Oliffka/lstm-classical-music-generator/README.md

 1.2 nlohmann/json https://github.com/nlohmann/json
 1.3 Juce https://juce.com/
 To build your project, cmake needs to know where JUCE is on your system.
-Probably, you need to update the add_subdirectory command to point at your JUCE directory.
+Probably, you need to update the add_subdirectory command in CMakeLists to point at your JUCE directory.
 On my system, I have it here:
 add_subdirectory(/Applications/JUCE ./JUCE)
 The first ‘/Applications/JUCE’ indicates where JUCE can be found.
 The second part ‘./JUCE’ defines where JUCE will be copied to in the build folder.